-The Registered Nurse and Registered Midwife (RN/RM) Graduate Program provides temporary, 12-month nursing and midwifery appointments across multiple facilities including:
+The Registered Nurse and Registered Midwife (RN/RM) Graduate Program provides 12-month nursing and midwifery temporary contracts, both full and part time, across multiple facilities including:

 Program aims